 Localize your visuals for the Indian market (but don’t exaggerate)

 To conquer the Indian public, cultural integration must be an integral part of the localization process.
-In India, the media and entertainment market is often dominated by the so-called ABCD categories: astrology, Bollywood, cricket, devotion.
+In India, the media and entertainment market is often dominated by the so-called ABCD categories: astrology, Bollywood, cricket, and devotion.
 And the gaming industry is no exception, so you should also consider applying the ABCD elements when adapting your game for the Indian market.
 In addition, considering the cultural context helps you to acquire users.

 Here are a few examples of successful game localization.